 The CDs are then moved to a printing machine where, using the label artwork with your catalogue number, silk screen or litho on body printing is applied.
 From there the discs are moved to the packing area and depending on the packaging are either machine or hand packed.
 Booklets, inlays and wallets are all machine packable, but items such as digipaks and stickering are hand packed and a charge is made per hand pack movement.

 For details on how to supply your artwork, see Artwork and Specifications.
 Please take time to read this, as it will almost certainly save you time in the long run.

 Please send your artwork on a separate clearly marked CD-R or use our FTP facility.
 Please keep a back up copy of your artwork.
-Your artwork is generally checked within 48 hours of it arriving at Key Production.
+Your artwork is generally checked within 48 hours of it arriving at Key Production (delays can occur at busy periods).
 Once it has passed checking we will create final PDF proofs for you to approve via email.
 Please take note that PDFs can never be colour accurate and they may look different on your screen to ours.
 Calibrated printed proofs can be ordered, but take longer and will cost £20 per A4 sheet.

-When the artwork is approved the CD labels are sent to the plant and the booklets & inlays are printed, cut and creased and sent to the manufacturing plant.
+When the artwork is approved, the CD label files are sent to the plant and the booklets & inlays are printed, cut and creased and sent to the CD plant.
+At the CD plant the catalogue number on the print is matched to that on the disc and the packing process is completed.
 Please note that process colours are used as standard.
 Special colours will cost you extra.
-Once at the printers the catalogue number on the print is matched to that on the disc and the packing process is completed.

 Also, for CD labels, because these are printed to polycarbonate and the packaging is printed to paper or card, the disc colours and packaging colours will not be an exact match.
 Note: Pantone colours on CD labels will not match process colours on packaging.